Manage Account

 Call us on 0330 159 7152.

-Standing orders are a recurring payment set up through your bank.
+Standing orders are automatic, regular payments set up through your bank.
 You can set one up online, in branch or over the phone.
-You choose when, how much and how often you pay.
+You choose when, how much and how often you pay and can change or cancel it at any time.

 Please use the following details to set up a standing order: